 The Future of The Heating And Gas Industry

 In 2008, the government passed The Climate Change Act.
-The act aims to reduce the UK’s carbon emissions by at least 80% when compared to the 1990 baseline.
+The act aims to reduce the UK’s carbon emissions by at least 80% compared to the 1990 baseline.
 With until 2050 to achieve this, the act allows ministers powers to set new measures to reach the target.

 Then, in 2017 the government launched the Clean Growth Strategy.
 The strategy proposes how to decarbonise different sectors of the UK economy throughout the next decade.
 Currently, heating is responsible for nearly half of all energy use in the UK and a third of carbon emissions (Source: Carbon Brief).